 Raw Water Air Conditioning Systems

-Nobody wants to sit in the interior cabin space of a hot vessel from the sun baking down on the surface above.
+Nobody wants to sit in the interior cabin space of a hot vessel or ship as a result of the sun baking down on the surface above.

 Air conditioning units fitted on large vessels operate by utilizing raw water.
 The air conditioner functions by drawing water in from the outside of the vessel.
 Raw water draws the heat from the air conditioning coils before dumping the heated water back out into the body of water.